sherri-ice/trainee_de/README.md

-# trainee_de
+# Data Engineer Internship Repositiry

-Repositiry for internship tasks as Data Engenieer intern at Innowise Group.
+Repositiry for internship tasks as Data Engineer intern at Innowise Group.

 All tasks are divided by folders.
 Each folder contains it's own readme.md with task description and some notes solution.